The ashbearer smears my forehead

 Sometimes, when we go into the heart of silence, we enter the world of soul.
 Images spontaneously appear, and then sequences of images.
 Such visions and visionary quests can be entered into - with wit, wisdom, and discernment.
 And with the light of the Spirit to guide us in the dark.

 Following and working with such visions can be ultimately edifying, illuminating, or just concretely helpful in finding our way in life.
 But the journey is seriously fraught.
 How do we discern the Spirit’s voice from our own neurosis, trauma, or worse?
 How do we keep our footing when the inner world is a blizzard?
-We need a community of support, of people who have walked this journey too, to support us, if not guide us within.
-(3) Such people are extremely rare these days.
+We need wise “priests” who have walked this journey too, to support us, if not guide us within.
+(5) To help us link up with our own guide - the Guide - and then get out of the way.

-On Shrove Tuesday this year, I sat down and silently ‘waited on the Spirit’.
+On Shrove Tuesday, I sat down and silently ‘waited on the Spirit’.
 I never quite know what will happen in meditation.
 Sometimes, the sensations in my body become foreground.
-I may simply watch and breathe as pain and tension dissolve, or flusteredness and anxiety are replaced by feeling more solid and centred.
-Othertimes, I might simply rest in the silence, or perhaps hear a possum cry in the night, and smile.
+I may simply watch and breathe as pain and tension dissolve, or flusteredness and anxiety are replaced by feeling more solid, centred, and loving.
+Sometimes the light is most noticeable outside me: I hear a possum cry in the night, and smile.
+Or I might wait until the stillness comes, and rest in simple gratitude, aliveness, and a spontaneous sense of ‘worship’.

 But this Shrove Tuesday, as I sat and became very relaxed and open, some images began to appear.